Land Transport Amendment Act 2014 (The BAC Bill)

-The Ministerial Forum on Alcohol Advertising & Sponsorship has been convened to consider whether further restrictions on alcohol advertising and sponsorship would reduce alcohol-related harm.
+The Ministerial Forum on Alcohol Advertising & Sponsorship was convened to consider whether further restrictions on alcohol advertising and sponsorship would reduce alcohol-related harm.

-A six-week consultation period has now opened to seek submissions from affected stakeholders, experts on advertising, sponsorship, alcohol and health, and the public.
+A six-week consultation period sought submissions from affected stakeholders, experts on advertising, sponsorship, alcohol and health, and the public.

-Submissions should cite evidence about the impact of alcohol advertising and sponsorship, including the effectiveness of any proposed interventions in reducing alcohol-related harm.
+Submissions cited evidence about the impact of alcohol advertising and sponsorship, including the effectiveness of any proposed interventions in reducing alcohol-related harm.

-The forum is particularly interested in receiving evidence that has emerged since the Law Commission reviewed this issue in 2010.
+The forum was particularly interested in receiving evidence that emerged since the Law Commission reviewed this issue in 2010.

-It will report to the Minister of Justice and the Associate Minister of Health with evidence-based advice and recommendations later this year.
+It reported to the Minister of Justice and the Associate Minister of Health with evidence-based advice and recommendations